Blatts01/city_matters_node/README.md

 # city_matters_node

-uartS02 is GPS
+uartS01 is GPS
-uartS03 is LoRA
+uartS02 is LoRA